Sage-Bionetworks/schematic/README.md

 **Create and modify the `.synapseConfig`**

 The `.synapseConfig` file is what enables communication between `schematic` and the Synapse API using your credentials.
-You can automatically generate a `.synapseConfig` file by running the following in your command line and following the prompts:
+You can automatically generate a `.synapseConfig` file by running the following in your command line and following the prompts.

+>[!TIP]
+>You can generate a new authentication token on the Synapse website by going to `Account Settings` > `Personal Access Tokens`.

 ```
 synapse config
 ```

-You can generate a new authentication token on the Synapse website by going to `Account Settings` > `Personal Access Tokens`.

-After following the prompts, a new Synapse configuration file will exist in your home directory which you can access with the following command:
+After following the prompts, a new `.synapseConfig` file and `.synapseCache` folder will be created in your home directory.
+You can view these hidden assets in your home directory with the following command:

 ```
-ls ~/.synapseConfig
+ls -a ~
 ```

-> [!NOTE]
-> You will notice a new `.synapseCache` folder is created alongside the `.synapseConfig` file. if your `config.yml` does not specify `.synapseCache`
-> as the location in which to store your manifests, assets retrieved in ways other than through the CLI will be stored in this cache folder.
+The `.synapseConfig` is used to log into Synapse if you are not using an environment variable (i.e. `SYNAPSE_ACCESS_TOKEN`) for authentication, and the `.synapseCache` is where your assets are stored if you are not working with the CLI and/or you have specified `.synapseCache` as the location in which to store your manfiests, in your `config.yml` (more on the `config.yml` below).

 **Create and modify the `config.yml`**